 In 2017, we provided over $11 million in humanitarian relief funding for disaster response, recovery and emergency preparedness, and coordinated 546 humanitarian shipments across 61 countries.
 UPS played a major role in response efforts following disasters such as a devastating hurricane season in the U.S. and the Caribbean, severe famine across East Africa, and flooding across the United States.
 UPS also provided urgent relief shipments for refugees in Africa, Europe, and the Middle East.

 UPS donates money and materials, but we also donate the time and expertise of our skilled employees who supplement our partner organizations’ efforts by volunteering in times of greatest need.
 The UPS Humanitarian Experts on Mission Program places UPS logistics experts on long-term assignment to our partner organizations.
 For example, UPS managers utilize their extensive Healthcare, Engineering, and Customer Solutions experience to develop strategies for governments in Africa in partnership with Gavi and the Global Fund to Fight AIDS, Tuberculosis and Malaria.
 You can learn more about the humanitarian relief efforts of The UPS Foundation in their section.

 Taking to the Skies to Deliver Urgent Supplies through Rwanda Drone Network

 Rwanda Drone Delivers Humanitarian Relief

-The refugee crisis in Europe escalated in 2015, with staggering numbers of Syrians and other migrants fleeing their homes in search of safety from conflict.
+The refugee crisis around the world has continued to escalate, with staggering numbers of people fleeing their homes in search of safety from conflict.

 Global Refugee Crisis